 The University of Delaware Strategic Plan incorporates as a key activity that programs "rigorously challenge students to be excellent scholars, promote interdisciplinary thinking and collaborations, and meet the needs of students and society."
-The proposed certificate directly addresses this priority by training scholars to conduct research that provides credible evidence about the efficiency and effectiveness of interventions, evidence that is used to inform decisions in the public, non-profit, and for-profit sectors.
+The proposed certificate in program evaluation directly addresses this priority by training scholars to conduct evaluations that provide credible evidence about the efficiency and effectiveness of interventions, evidence that is used to inform decisions in the public, non-profit, and for-profit sectors.
+Evaluation is a form of applied research that is practiced to support the public good.